Guide To Crappie Fishing In Rhode Island

-All about fishing for white and black crappie in RI.
+All about fishing for black crappie.

-Crappie Fishing Waters In Rhode Island
+Crappie Fishing Waters In RI

 World record: 6 lbs 0 oz

-RI State Record: 3 lbs 0 oz
+State Record: 3 lbs 0 oz

+Crappie are actually a member of the sunfish family and can be found in many Rhode Island lakes.
+Crappie are known by many different local names.
+Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.
 Small jigs, live minnows, small spinners and other small lures will catch crappie.
 Use light line (six pound or less) and work the baits slowly - especially in cold water.

-Check out crappie fishing information, by state.
+Check out crappie information, by state.

 The life cycle of crappie.